Doctors Note Logo

 • It requires caution in older adults and those with certain health conditions

-If sleep problems persist, consider using a free AI-powered Insomnia symptom checker to help organize your symptoms and bring those insights to your doctor.
+If sleep problems persist, consider checking your insomnia symptoms to help organize what you're experiencing and bring those insights to your doctor.
 A thoughtful evaluation can help uncover the real cause — and lead to safer, more effective treatment.

 Restful sleep is possible.
 If you're still awake night after night, don't ignore it — speak to a doctor about what's going on.